sohamshinde69/Retail-Store-Sales-ML-Project/README.md

 # Retail-Store-Sales-ML-Project

-This dataset originally contained 12,575 rows, with over 4,000 missing values in the discount_applied column.
+This dataset originally contained 12,575 rows and 11 columns , with over 4,000 missing values in the discount_applied column.
 Instead of using simple statistical imputation methods (mean/median/mode), I applied a probability-based approach using patterns from other relevant features.
 <br>
 <br>
 <h1>Goal</h1>